jpmellado/jpmellado.github.io/teaching.md

 ---

 Current courses:
-* *Meteorological Modeling*
+* *Introduction to Atmospheric Physics*
+An introduction to STEM graduate students without a background in atmospheric science to basic concepts of atmospheric thermodynamics, fluid mechanics, and cloud microphysics.

+* *Turbulence and Boundary Layers*
 Mathematical models and conservation laws in atmospheric sciences, turbulence theory and modeling, boundary-layer schemes, for graduate students.

 * *Thermodynamics*
-Introduction to to fundamental concepts of thermodynamics and applications to atmospheric systems, for undergraduates students.
+Fundamental concepts of thermodynamics and applications to atmospheric systems, for undergraduates students.

 Previous courses:
 * *Meteorology*